Class of 2014

 I stayed at Wake for the M.A. in Management program and graduated in 2010.
 I moved back to Albuquerque and became a credit analyst at a regional, publicly-traded bank.
 A change was in order, so I decided to move to Denver where I work today as a credit analyst at a small, privately-held community bank.

-Majors/minors: Finance Major, East Asian Studies (Chinese) Minor
+Minor: East Asian Studies (Chinese)

 Briefly describe what you have done since graduation and what you are currently doing: